-CHIEF EXECUTIVE.
+Chief Executive.
 The Committee annually reviews and establishes the discretionary component of the base salary of the Chief Executive Officer.
 His salary is based on comparable compensation data, the Committee's assessment of his past performance and its expectation as to his future contributions in leading the Company and its businesses.
 The Chief Executive Officer's base salary fell within the middle-range of the salaries of comparable executives.
-The Committee has complete discretion in setting compensation for Mr. Currie (who does not have an employment agreement with the Company).
+When compared with the new peer group of the Company (as discussed under "Stock Performance Graphs"), the Chief Executive Officer's base salary fell in the upper quartile of the peer group.
+The Committee has complete discretion in setting base salary for Mr. Currie (who does not have an employment agreement with the Company).